-That WAS unthinkable--unthinkable because if so this mechanism was superfluous.
+That was unthinkable - unthinkable because if so this mechanism was super-fluous.

-The swift response to the communal will that we had observed showed that the Metal Monster needed nothing of this kind for transmission of the thought of any of its units cell of the Metal Monster the bidding of those higher units which were to It as the brain cells are to us?
-That, advanced as the knowledge it implied might be, was closer to the heart of the possible.
+The swift response to the communal will that we had observed showed that the Metal Monster needed nothing of this kind for transmission of the thought of any of its units.
+The second se

-There was some gap here--a gap that the grouped consciousness could not bridge without other means.
-Clearly that was true--else why the tablet, why the Keeper's travail?
+There was some gap here-a gap that the grouped consciousness could not bridge without other means.
+Clearly that was true-else why the tablet, why the Keeper's travail?

 Was each of these tiny rods a mechanism akin, in a fashion, to the sending keys of the wireless; were they transmitters of subtle energy in which was enfolded command?
-Spellers-out of a super-Morse carrying to each responsive
+Spellers out of a super-Morse carrying to each responsive cell of the Metal Monster the bidding of those higher units which were to It as the brain cells are to us?
+That, advanced as the knowldege it implied might be, was closer to the heart of the possible.

-I bent, determined, despite the well-nigh unconquerable shrinking I felt, to touch the tablet's rods.
+I bent, determined, despite the wellnigh unconquerable shrinking I felt, to touch the tablet's rods.

-A flickering shadow fell upon me; a flock of pulsating ochreous and scarlet shadows--
+A flickering shadow fell upon me; a flock of pulsating ochreous and scarlet shadows-